NeifyT/ai-case-study/README.md

 [^37]: Ibid. – Detailed Description [0049]

 An example of this process is provided in Figure 1, where we see that they start with receiving audio data (of the child reading), they identify the target data (the story text), and they determine the alignment between the child reading and the story text.
-Output is then generated based on the determined alignment, wherein additional audio input may be solicited.
+Output is then generated based on the determined alignment, wherein additional audio input may continue.
 Thus, they can continuously track the speech of the reader.

 ![FIG. 1: An example of a process for validating speech in accordance with an embodiment of the invention.](patent.png)[^38]